Kerry Norton: Career

 Norton was a gymnast before becoming an actress.

 She had a small part on the American TV series, Sabrina the Teenage Witch, in 1996.
 The episode, entitled "A Girl and Her Cat", had her play the part of Lulu, a gymnastic witch, who was engaged to Sabrina's second cousin.

 She has made a number of guest appearances on Battlestar Galactica as paramedic Layne Ishay (with her real-life husband as Major Lee 'Apollo' Adama).
 She appeared in the first three episodes of season 2, "Scattered", "Valley of Darkness" and "Fragged", and a later episode entitled "Downloaded".
 She also appeared in the season 3 episode "Taking a Break from All Your Worries", and the season 4 episodes "A Disquiet Follows My Soul", "No Exit", "Islanded in a Stream of Stars" and "Daybreak, Parts 1 and 2".

 She also played the leading role of Anne Alstein in The Screwfly Solution.
 She played the part of Maxi Purvis in Bad Girls' third and fourth series and was a member of the original cast of the touring play Seven Deadly Sins Four Deadly Sinners.

 Music career

 In 2005 she recorded an album of covers, titled Young Heart.
 Track number three ("Everlasting Love") has also been used in a commercial for Grolsch Brewery.

-In that same year she was invited to record Greensleeves as a duet with the Dutch singer Rene Froger for his Christmas album Pure Christmas (released on EMI Music).
+In that same year she recorded Greensleeves as a duet with the Dutch singer Rene Froger for his Christmas album Pure Christmas, released on EMI Music.